sophiamyang/sophiamyang.github.io/DS/basics/slides_github_pages.md

 # How to host Jupyter Notebook slides on Github
 *Minimal effort to make slides and host an html file on Github*

-Checkout the slideshow of this article here: https://sophiamyang.github.io/slides_github_pages/.
+Check out the slideshow of this article here: [https://sophiamyang.github.io/slides_github_pages/](https://sophiamyang.github.io/slides_github_pages/).

 There are two parts to this article: